Erasmus +

 Please note: any modification must obtain prior agreement and signature otherwise the stay may not be validated upon return to Reunion to obtain the diploma.

-• a certificate of arrival at the Establishment, necessary to make the first payments of aid linked to your Erasmus+ mobility.
+• A certificate of arrival at the establishment, necessary to make the first payments of aid linked to your Erasmus+ mobility.

 At the end of the stay